Mindfulness Teacher

 Your duties/responsibilities include the necessity to apply safeguards such as:

-Responding to their needs and rights.
+• Responding to their needs and rights.

-Protecting people from harm, abuse and injury.
+• Protecting adults and children from harm, abuse and injury.

 Wellbeing includes offering ways and means pointing towards peace of mind, happiness and mental health.